-In addition, American Airlines developed an AR prototype which places real-time information and your surroundings at airport terminals.
-As a result, this allow you to easily navigate to your gate, a coffee shop, and the closest restroom.
-Float has worked on real time wayfinding and navigation apps in the past, and any tools that are making this a reality and easier to create are things we can’t wait to try out.
+Also, American Airlines developed an AR prototype which places real-time information and your surroundings at airport terminals.
+As a result, this allows you to easily navigate to your gate, a coffee shop, and the closest restroom.
+Float has worked on real-time wayfinding and navigation apps in the past, and any tools that are making this a reality and easier to create are things we can’t wait to try out.

 What are your thoughts?
 Which updates?
 Let us know in the comments below.

 Latest posts by Alexis Benson (see all)